nsaftarli/P2PNetworkSim/setupdocs.md

 ## RUNNING LOCALLY

-Step 1: Run all four Directory Servers
+1. Run all four Directory Servers
-Step 2: Run the P2PClientUpload
+2. Run the P2PClientUpload
-Step 3: Run the P2PClientDownload
+3. Run the P2PClientDownload
-Step 4: In the P2PClientUpload command line, enter U to select Upload.
+4. In the P2PClientUpload command line, enter U to select Upload.
-Step 5: Enter `<yourFileName>.jpg` in the command line, to upload the test image file.
+5. Enter `<yourFileName>.jpg` in the command line, to upload the test image file.
-Step 6: In the P2PClientDownload command line, enter Q to select Querying for downloading the test file Step 7: Enter `<yourFileName>.jpg` in the command line for P2PClientDownload for the download to begin Step 8: Wait for the image to load
+6. In the P2PClientDownload command line, enter Q to select Querying for downloading the test file
+7. Enter `<yourFileName>.jpg` in the command line for P2PClientDownload for the download to begin
+8. Wait for the image to load

 ## SETTING UP FOR LAB TESTING